jlempen/Surface-Laptop-3-OpenCore/README.md

   <summary>Enabling the AirportItlwm.kext driver for the Intel Wireless Card in macOS Sequoia</summary>

 ## Enabling the AirportItlwm.kext driver for the Intel Wireless Card in macOS Sequoia

+## Step One
+Download and install the latest version of the [OpenCore Legacy Patcher (OCLP)](https://github.com/dortania/OpenCore-Legacy-Patcher/releases).

+Now open the `Kernel -> Add` tab in your `config.plist` file.

-Disable the following kext in the `config.plist` file:
+Disable the following kext:
 ```
 itlwm.kext
 ```

-Enable the following kexts in the `config.plist` file:
+Then enable the following kexts:

 ```
 IOSkywalkFamily.kext